 Hindsight is a wonderful thing, right?
-There are often situations in all of our lives where we probably would have done things differently had we known the outcomes or obstacles that got in the way.
+There are often situations in our lives where we probably would have done things differently, had we known the outcomes or obstacles that got in the way.

-Now more than ever, with the impact of the pandemic shifting the way many recruiters are living their lives and setting up their own businesses, in lots of cases having never considered doing so previously or deciding in a rush; there is a cacophony of new recruitment owners crying “I wish I knew that before I started!”
+With the impact of the pandemic, the way recruiters live and work has shifted.
+In lots of cases, having never considered setting up previously or deciding in a rush, there is a cacophony of new recruitment owners crying “I wish I knew that before I started!”

-Of course, there are always going to be some lessons we have to learn through making mistakes, but if you’re setting up your own recruitment company then going in with your eyes wide open is going to save you a LOT of time, money and stress!
+Of course, there are always going to be some lessons we have to learn through making mistakes.
+If you’re setting up your own recruitment business, going in with your eyes wide open will save you a LOT of time, money and stress!

 So here are the most important things to watch out for:

-Granted, part of what makes a great salesperson is their confidence, but assuming you know it all already is a dangerous game to play.
-As a consultant, getting the placement up on the board and over the line is the focus, but as the boss you can’t leave the background processes up to chance.
+Part of what makes a great salesperson is their confidence.
+But assuming you know it all already is a dangerous game to play.
+As a consultant, getting the placement up on the board and over the line is the focus.
+As the recruitment business owner you can’t leave the background processes up to chance.

 Ensuring contractors are compliant, timesheets sent, temps are paid, getting your invoices raised and settled, navigating the recruitment legislation and chasing up your own debtors can not only spiral out of control but eat into your time that would be better spent recruiting.
 Surround yourself by experts in their fields and get support.
 Trying to save money by skimping in the short term will cost you and your business in the long term; that’s a fact.

 Sick of hearing about it?
 Maybe.
 Intimidated by it?
 Don’t be.
-Things like upcoming legislative changes are no reason to be concerned, and similarly no reason to wait for the dust to settle before starting your business.
-In truth, there is nothing particularly complicated happening – there will just be some awkward conversations to have with some of your temps which will happen whether you’re still working at an agency or working for yourself.
+Things like upcoming legislative changes are no reason to be concerned.
+Similarly no reason to wait for the dust to settle before starting your business.
+In truth, there is nothing particularly complicated happening.
+There will just be some awkward conversations to have with some of your temps, which will happen whether you’re still working at an agency or working for yourself.

-Again, if you find the right support at the beginning you will have no issues and no reason to look back later on regretting the time you wasted worrying about legislation!
+Again, if you find the right support at the beginning you will have no issues.
+Therefore no reason to look back later on regretting the time you wasted worrying about legislation!

-It’s exciting, starting your own business, and it is really easy to get swept up in things that just don’t matter.
-You want your branding and key marketing strategies in place from the start but be realistic – don’t spend your precious resources in the early days building and tinkering with a fancy website that no-one is going to see, or writing and rewriting your company values!
-Working tirelessly on internal procedures and processes may seem like a good use of your time but your company will grow and adapt with you.
+It’s exciting, starting your own recruitment business, and it is really easy to get swept up in things that just don’t matter.
+You want your branding and key marketing strategies in place from the start but be realistic.
+Don’t spend your precious resources in the early days building and tinkering with a fancy website that no-one is going to see.
+Or writing and rewriting your company values!
+Working tirelessly on internal procedures and processes may seem like a good use of your time.
+But your company will grow and adapt with you.
 Let year two be the time when you focus in on the confetti; use year one to generate cash flow.

-One of the first things to be done when setting up your business is to find a support company that can manage this for you because if you’re running temps, then they need to be paid before you get the cash in from your clients; you can read more advice on this here.
+One of the first things to be done is to find a support company that can manage this for you.
+If you’re running temps, then they need to be paid before you get the cash in from your clients.
+You can read more advice on this here.
 Do not let poor planning in this department be on your list of hindsight regrets!

 So, you’re spending time on the right things; business development and networking.
 That’s great!
 But remember that traditional methods of growing your business and generating candidates are starting to lose out to newer ones.